Mongol incursions in the Holy Roman Empire: Austria

-The Mongol raiding parties entered Austria from Hungary in late May or early June.
+The Mongol raiding parties entered Austria in late May or early June, either from Hungary or from Moravia on their way to rejoin the main Mongol army in Hungary.
 They did not cross the Danube in Austria, but they sacked Korneuburg to its north.
 The Mongols were probably in Austria as late as July, although already in that month Duke Frederick II was occupying the Hungarian counties that Béla IV had pawned him.

 Duke Frederick detailed the situation in Austria in letters to the pope and the emperor.
 In a letter to Conrad IV dated 13 June 1241, he reports on the damage the Mongols inflicted on Austria and estimates that he killed 300 of them on the banks of the Morava.
-A week later, in a letter to Bishop Henry of Constance dated 22 June 1241, Frederick revises his estimate of casualties upwards to 700 and puts his own dead at 100.
+A week later, in a letter to Henry of Constance dated 22 or 23 June 1241, Frederick revises his estimate of casualties upwards to 700 and puts his own dead at 100.
 This incursion into Austria is also mentioned in the Annales Garstenses, Annales Zwetlenses and Annales Sancrucenses.
 The first two annals record that the Mongols left Austria unscathed, while the Sancrucenses assign them many dead.

-Matthew of Paris quotes a letter from a certain Ivo of Narbonne, an eyewitness, who credits King Wenceslaus, Duke Frederick, Patriarch Berthold of Aquileia, Duke Bernard of Carinthia, Margrave Herman V of Baden and the "prince of Dalmatia" with the relief of Wiener-Neustadt from a besieging Mongol army that came from Hungary.
-This claim is implausible but not impossible.
-The Mongols are not known to have crossed the Danube before the winter of 1241/42.
-Ivo credits the prince of Dalmatia—possibly Duke Otto II of Merania—with capturing eight of the enemy, including an Englishman who had served the Mongols for years and under interrogation revealed much that was not previously known in the West.
+Matthew of Paris quotes a letter from a certain Ivo of Narbonne, an eyewitness, who credits King Wenceslaus, Duke Frederick, Patriarch Berthold of Aquileia, Duke Bernard of Carinthia, Margrave Herman V of Baden and the "prince of Dalmatia" with the relief of Neustat from a besieging Mongol army that came from Hungary.
+Neustat is usually identified with Wiener-Neustadt.
+Such an attack is implausible but not impossible.
+The Mongols are not otherwise known to have crossed the Danube before the winter of 1241/42.
 It has been suggested that the enemy at Wiener-Neustadt was in fact a band of unruly Cumans who had left Hungary following the death of Köten.
-More plausible is the account in the Tewkesbury Annals and the Chronique rimée of Philippe Mouskès of a victory over the Mongols by Duke Otto II of Bavaria, which nonetheless probably involved no more than a Mongol raiding party.
+Neustat, however, may be the aforementioned Korneuburg.